 Please contact Stuart Bruce – Jones at email@example.com to exercise any of your rights, or if you have a complaint about why your information has been collected, how it has been used or how long we have kept it for.

 If you would like to get a copy of the information about you that KCC shares with the DfE or how they use your information, please contact the Information Resilience and Transparency Team at firstname.lastname@example.org.

 For more information about services for young children, please go to: http://www.kent.gov.uk/education-and-children/childcare-and-pre-school or the KCC website at www.kent.gov.uk

-The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority.
+The UK General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns or telephone 03031 231113.
 5

 For further information visit https://www.kent.gov.uk/about-the-council/about-the-website/privacy-statement

 For further information about how the Department for Education uses your information:

 To find out more about the pupil information we share with the DfE, for the purpose of data collections, go to https://www.gov.uk/guidance/early-years-census